confluentinc/cp-demo/docs/index.rst

 	      Topic: users	Partition: 1	Leader: 2	Replicas: 2,1	Isr: 2,1	Offline: 	LiveObservers:

 5. Notice that the topic ``users`` has a special configuration ``confluent.value.schema.validation=true`` which enables `Schema Validation <https://docs.confluent.io/current/release-notes/5-4-preview.html>`__, a data governance feature in Confluent Server that gives operators a centralized location within the Kafka cluster itself to enforce data format correctness.
-Enabling Schema Validation allows brokers configured with ``confluent.schema.registry.url`` to validate that data produced to the topic is using a valid schema.
+Enabling |sv| allows brokers configured with ``confluent.schema.registry.url`` to validate that data produced to the topic is using a valid schema.
 For example, produce a non-Avro message to this topic, and it will result in a failure.

    .. sourcecode:: bash

       docker-compose exec connect kafka-console-producer --topic users --broker-list kafka1:9091 --producer.config /etc/kafka/secrets/client_without_interceptors.config

 6. Describe the topic ``wikipedia.parsed``, which is the topic that the `kafka-connect-irc` source connector is writing to.
-Notice that it also has enabled Schema Validation.
+Notice that it also has enabled |sv|.

    .. sourcecode:: bash